Springer Fork Rocker Designs

 At that time I had no idea of why these designs actually worked out in practice because back then none of us had access to any technical data that specifically applied to long bikes.
 Once trail got over 4.5-inches the classic design manuals just didn't provide any helpful solutions.
 We were largely flying by the seat of our pants and trying to expand the edges of building wild looking bikes without getting killed in the process.
 This sketch below shows how I envisioned what eventually came to be called 'Scimitar' rockers based upon my experimentations with curve formulas for any particular neck rake angle.
 This was a somewhat flawed concept but it 'worked' anyway so I knew that I was on the right track.

+Actually the math behind this idea was seriously flawed but it work.
+I just didn't understand why.
 Back in the old days if I had access to the simple little formula for calculating Flop shown at the beginning of this article I could have saved years of trial and error experimentation.
 As a matter of fact most of us punk-kid garage rats didn't pay any attention to 'Trail'.
 Of course we all heard about it from older mechanics and shop owners but nobody would show us what was considered safe.
 That changed for the masses as far as us garage-based builders stood when Ed Roth published the first tech article on rake and trail in early 1969.
 Up until this time a lot of chopper building information was closely guarded by the Guru's in the industry.
 Basically, at the time, if you had a 'secret' you could make money off of it.
 This is one reason that I still hold Ed Roth in such high esteem.
 He was a shit-stirrer, myth-buster and all around champion of the underdogs who always openly and unselfishly shared whatever information he came across.
-Many of us were building drag bikes and Choppers with trail numbers way over 5-inches so it was reassuring to find that numbers in the 8 to 12-inch range were 'acceptable'
+Many of us were building drag bikes and Choppers with trail numbers way over 5-inches so it was reassuring to find that numbers in the 8 to 12-inch range were 'acceptable' for what we were doing.

 Armed with this 'revelation' of new information I revised my original curve formulas and ended up with a set of charts that I still use today.